spheronFdn/supernoderz-guides/gensyn-node.md

 # Running Gensyn Node on Supernoderz: Complete Setup Guide

-This guide provides step-by-step instructions for deploying and running a Gensyn node on the Supernoderz platform.
+This guide provides step-by-step guide for deploying and running a Gensyn node on the Supernoderz platform.
 Follow these instructions carefully to ensure a successful deployment.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)